nicktgn/unity-humble-di/README.md

 ## Features

+- Serializable interface fields
+- Custom inspector for interface fields
+- Support for array and list of interfaces
+- `IProvider<>` interface to use POCO (plain old c# object) objects as dependencies
+- TODO: Specialized component for centralized dependency resolution

 ### Serializable interface fields
-Saves the assigned references to `MonoBehaviours` or `ScriptableObjects` that implement specified interfaces. **Lists and Arrays of interface types also supported**
+Saves the assigned references to `MonoBehaviours` or `ScriptableObjects` that implement specified interfaces. **Lists and Arrays of interface types are also supported**

 ```csharp
 public interface IFace {